prometheus/prometheus/tsdb/docs/format/head_chunks.md

 Chunks in the files are referenced from the index by uint64 composed of in-file offset (lower 4 bytes) and segment sequence number (upper 4 bytes).

-The mint and maxt in the file header is the maximum and minimum times among all the chunks that it holds.

 ```
 ┌──────────────────────────────┐
 │  magic(0x85BD40DD) <4 byte>  │